-It is NOT recommended that a non-professional without assistance, training, experience, credentials, proper tools and safety equipment, or oversight attempt to wire his or her own home, or a home or building that belongs to someone else.
+It is NOT recommended that a non-professional without assistance, training, experience, credentials, proper tools, safety equipment, or oversight attempt to do electrical wiring to his or her own home or a home or building that belongs to someone else.